Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

-More broadly, for appropriate concentrations, uniaxial strain could even be used to tune the CEP to zero tempetature, thus promoting a QCEP.
-The general properties of a QCEP have been discussed in the context of other materials, most notably quasi-2D organic salts~\cite{Furukawa2015} and metallic ferromagnets~\cite{Brando2016_RMP}.
+More broadly, for appropriate concentrations, uniaxial strain could even be used to tune the CEP to zero temperature, thus promoting a QCEP.
+The general properties of a QCEP have been discussed in the context of other materials, most notably quasi-2D organic salts~\cite{Furukawa2015} and metallic FMs~\cite{Brando2016_RMP}.
 In the former, a pressure-induced first-order line separates the PM Mott insulating and metallic phases, and the transition temperature associated with the CEP is very low~\cite{Terletska2011,Tremblay2010,Vojta2019}.
 Behaviors typically associated with quantum criticality have been observed in transport properties in the vicinity of the CEP~\cite{Furukawa2015}.
-In metallic ferromagnets, an external magnetic field can be used to suppress the ferro-metamagnetic transition down to $T=0$~\cite{Brando2016_RMP}.
-In the particular case of the bilayer ruthenate Sr$_{3}$Ru$_{2}$O$_{7}$, the putative magnetic-field-driven QCEP is preempeted by nematic order \cite{Borzi2007} and is associated with unusual transport and thermodynamic properties~\cite{Grigera2001,Millis2002}.
+In metallic FMs, an external magnetic field can be used to suppress the ferro-metamagnetic transition down to $T=0$~\cite{Brando2016_RMP}.
+In the particular case of the bilayer ruthenate Sr$_{3}$Ru$_{2}$O$_{7}$, the putative magnetic-field-driven QCEP is preempted by nematic order \cite{Borzi2007} and is associated with unusual transport and thermodynamic properties~\cite{Grigera2001,Millis2002}.
 Recently, a CEP associated with a first-order QPT was also observed in a frustrated quantum magnet \cite{Jimenez2021}.
-The rare-earth titanates thus provide a novel framework to investigate magnetic QCEPs.
-In contrast to the more usual case of metallic ferromagnets, the metamagnetic transition involves two symmetry-equivalent insulating canted spin states, where orthogonal FM and AFM order parameters coexist.
-As a result, the dynamical critical exponent of the QCEP is expected to be $z=1$, placing the system at the upper critical dimension, since $d+z=4$.
+The rare-earth titanates thus provide a framework to investigate magnetic QCEPs.
+In contrast to the more usual case of metallic FMs, the metamagnetic transition involves two symmetry-equivalent insulating canted spin states, where orthogonal FM and AFM order parameters coexist.
+As a result, the dynamical critical exponent of the QCEP is expected to be $z=1$, placing the system at the upper critical dimension since $d+z=4$.
 Another important difference is that the metamagnetic transition can be tuned by strain even in the absence of magnetic fields.
-Finally, rare-earth titanates can also be doped with charge carriers, which promotes a Mott insulating to metal transition~\cite{Katsufuji1997}.
-An interesting direction for future studies is to investigate the fate of the QCEP uncovered here as the system is tuned across the band-filling driven Mott transition, since a metallic QCEP would have fundamentally different dynamics than an insulating one.
+Finally, rare-earth titanates can also be doped with charge carriers, which promotes a Mott insulating-to-metal transition~\cite{Katsufuji1997}.
+An interesting direction for future studies is to investigate the fate of the QCEP uncovered here as the system is tuned across the band-filling-driven Mott transition since a metallic QCEP would have fundamentally different dynamics than an insulating one.